 Considering the impact of technological changes implemented by the SMEs suppliers (table 4), all firms have implemented high-level.
 The technological changes were implemented mostly during the period 1981-1994 and 1995-2002.
 The latter was the period in which SMEs implemented high-level changes in all domains, although most firms implemented changes in product and production processes and equipments.
-It is important to say that two firms did not mention the implemented change high and middle levels in product in this period.
+It is important to say that two firms did not mention the implementation of any technological change in the period 1970-1980, while one firm implemented change high and middle levels in product in this period.

-Table 4 - Number of firms that implemented technological changes by domain and level
+Table 4 - Number of firms implemented technological changes by type and level